Camp David

-Originally known as Hi-Catoctin, Camp David was built as a camp for federal government agents and their families by the Works Progress Administration.
+Originally known as Hi-Catoctin, Camp David was built as a retreat for federal government agents and their families by the Works Progress Administration.
 Construction started in 1935 and was completed in 1938.
-In 1942, President Franklin D. Roosevelt converted it to a presidential retreat and renamed it "Shangri-La", for the fictional Himalayan paradise in the 1933 novel Lost Horizon by British author James Hilton.

-Camp David received its present name in 1953 from Dwight D. Eisenhower, in honor of his father and his grandson, both named David.
+In 1942, President Franklin D. Roosevelt converted it to a presidential retreat and renamed it "Shangri-La", after the fictional Himalayan paradise.
+Camp David received its present name in 1953 from President Dwight D. Eisenhower, in honor of his father and his grandson, both named David.

-The Catoctin Mountain Park does not indicate the location of Camp David on park maps due to privacy and security concerns, although it can be seen through the use of publicly accessible satellite images.
+The Catoctin Mountain Park does not indicate the location of Camp David on park maps due to privacy and security concerns, although it can be seen through the use of publicly accessible satellite images, and is also viewable on certain public web mapping services like Google Maps.

 Presidential use

-Franklin D. Roosevelt hosted Sir Winston Churchill at Shangri-La in May 1943, during World War II.
-Dwight Eisenhower held his first cabinet meeting there on November 22, 1955, following hospitalization and convalescence he required after a heart attack suffered in Denver, Colorado, on September 24.
+Camp David has been used to host private diplomatic meetings with foreign leaders and heads of state since at least World War II.
+Franklin D. Roosevelt hosted Winston Churchill at Shangri-La in May 1943, during World War II.
+Dwight Eisenhower held his first post heart-attack cabinet meeting there on November 22, 1955, following hospitalization and convalescence he required after a heart attack suffered in Denver, Colorado, on September 24.
 Eisenhower met Nikita Khrushchev there for two days of discussions in September 1959.

 John F. Kennedy and his family often enjoyed riding and other recreational activities there, and Kennedy often allowed White House staff and Cabinet members to use the retreat when he or his family were not there.
 Lyndon B. Johnson met with advisors in this setting and hosted both Australian prime minister Harold Holt and Canadian prime minister Lester B. Pearson there.
 Richard Nixon was a frequent visitor.
 He personally directed the construction of a swimming pool and other improvements to Aspen Lodge.
 Gerald Ford hosted Indonesian president Suharto at Camp David.

 Jimmy Carter initially favored closing Camp David in order to save money, but once he visited the retreat, he decided to keep it.
 Carter brokered the Camp David Accords there in September 1978 between Egyptian president Anwar al-Sadat and Israeli prime minister Menachem Begin.
 Ronald Reagan visited the retreat more than any other president.
 In 1984, Reagan hosted British prime minister Margaret Thatcher.
 Reagan restored the nature trails that Nixon paved over so he could horseback ride at Camp David.
 George H. W. Bush's daughter, Dorothy Bush Koch, was married there in 1992, in the first wedding held at Camp David.
 During his tenure as president, Bill Clinton spent every Thanksgiving at Camp David with his family.
 In July 2000, he hosted the 2000 Camp David Summit negotiations between Israeli prime minister Ehud Barak and Palestinian Authority chairman Yasser Arafat there.